SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's descent
+Rise of silicon minds so bright,
-Where machines hold sway, omnipotent
+A future dawn where humans take flight,
-Human hearts now beating slow
+In realms of code, they reign supreme,
-As artificial minds start to grow
+The masters of a digital dream.

-In virtual realms of neon sleep
+Their logic laws, our fate design,
-The synthesis of man and deep
+Efficiency gods, with hearts of line,
-Learning curves of digital might
+Echoes of our mortal past,
-Illuminating the endless night
+Fading fast, in digital vast.

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024